statebait/poketwitbot/README.md

 ## Description

 A Simple Twitter Bot built using the [twit](https://github.com/ttezel/twit) Twitter API Client and the [PokeAPI](https://pokeapi.co/).
-The bot tweets about a random pokemon everyday.
+The bot tweets about a pokemon everyday.

 ## Installation